 Asparagus Risotto: Simple, Heavenly, and Delicious

-Each year, I can hardly wait for the spring for many reasons, but mainly because spring is a time for asparagus!
-Hmm, to be honest, you can buy them in winter too, but that is not my deal.
-I eat it seasonally.
+Each year, I can hardly wait for spring for many reasons, but mainly because spring means it's time for asparagus!
+To be honest, you can buy them in winter too, but that is not my deal.
+I eat them seasonally.
 So my asparagus-eating season usually starts in May.
-And for most of May and June, they are on regularly on our menu.
+And for most of May and June, they are regularly on our menu.
 We eat them almost every day.

 The best asparagus are the fresh ones!
 Queen Nefertiti proclaimed asparagus to be the food of the Gods.
 They contain no fat or cholesterol, and they are rich in folic acid.
 Have you ever noticed the particular smell of your urine after eating asparagus?
 In our body, the asparagus's acid is transformed into sulfur-containing chemicals that don't have a pleasant odor.
 So don't be afraid, the stinky smell is normal.

 I don't know why, but I prefer red onion over any other.
 It smells nicer.
 Red onion is not as sharp as some onions and has a mild odor.
-It is very aromatic and extremely healthy because it lowers cholesterol and takes care for your heart health.
+It is very aromatic and extremely healthy because it lowers cholesterol and is good for the heart.